On this page you will find links to information on key UBSS policies, procedures and guidelines.

 Any experience gained while working in a specific field, job or occupation.

-where a student believes that their final grade in a subject does not reflect their performance against the criteria
+Where a student believes that their final grade in a subject does not reflect their performance against the criteria

-A student who has their award conferred to them
+A student who has their award conferred to them this definition differs from what is on website

-Graduate in absentia
+Graduate in Absentia

 To have an award conferred without being physically present at an official graduation ceremony.